annatramarin/Clean-dirty-ETF-dataset-with-SQL/README.md

 ## Process

-A dirty dataset about ETFs was generated using Claude.

-The resulting CSV file was then imported into MySQL.
+A dirty dataset about ETFs was generated using Claude, and the resulting CSV file was imported into MySQL.

 Let us first have a look at our data.